Fluctuation Dissipation Relations for Active Field Theories

 Here, the sign in the subscript denote the sign of the arguments, e.g., $C_{\pm, ab}(\bm q, \omega) = C_{ab}(\pm \bm q, \pm \omega)$, and similar for the Green's tensor $ G_{ab}(\bm q, \omega)$.
 We note that this notation naturally carries over to time-domain, as $f(-t)$ is the Fourier transform of $f(-\omega)$.
 In Fourier space, changing the signs of the arguments amounts to complex conjugation.
 The dagger denotes Hermitian conjugate, which corresponds to changing the signs of the arguments and taking the transpose, namely $G_\pm^\dagger \equiv \left(G_\pm\right)^\dagger = G_\mp^T$.
-Equation \eqref{eq: C-asym}, \eqref{eq: GFDT-1}, and \eqref{eq: GFDT-2} can be read from the matrix elements of Eq.~\eqref{eq: GFDT matrix}.
-To demonstrate an application of this formalism, we apply it to a recently introduced active field theory, namely, the NRCH model~\cite{sahaScalarActiveMixtures2020,youNonreciprocityGenericRoute2020}.
-We note that entropy production in NRCH has been the subject of recent investigation \cite{LoosNRCH2023,LucaNRCH2023}.
+Eqs.~\eqref{eq: C-asym}, \eqref{eq: GFDT-1}, and \eqref{eq: GFDT-2} can be read from the matrix elements of Eq.~\eqref{eq: GFDT matrix}.